kallemahendhar/Movie_Recommendation_System/README.md

 2. Click the "Recommend" button.
 3. Receive a list of **five highly similar movies** based on content tags, displayed with their respective titles and posters.

-The result is a fully functional web app running on the server.
+The result is a fully functional web app.